allyzhou/Vivado-Design-Tutorials/Versal/PCI_Express/README.md

 ## <a href="./PCIeIP_Migration_to_XCVRsWizSubsystem/">Migrate PCIe&reg; Design to Use New Transceivers Wizard Subsystem </a>

-This tutorial provides instructions to migrate a design with PCI Express to use the new Versal Adaptive SoC Transceivers Wizard <ins>Subsystem</ins> IP core.
+This tutorial provides instructions to migrate a design with PCI Express&reg; to use the new Versal Adaptive SoC Transceivers Wizard <ins>Subsystem</ins> IP core.

 <hr class="sphinxhide"></hr>